< Previous

 On his return, Canning reported that a stock route could be established with fair feed and good water from 52 wells and watering points.
 In 1908 he sank the wells.
 Working in temperatures of around 50°C for weeks at a time his crew completed 51 wells, averaging one every 18 days.
 The deepest was Well 5, at more than 30 m; the shallowest, Well 42, was just 1.4m.

 Many of the wells are now little more than depressions in the ground and some have their water tainted with the corpses of rotting animals.
 But according to Kevin Atkins, one of the last surviving white drovers to have taken cattle down the Canning, non-functioning wells were fairly common: “Three or four of the wells along the route were out each time.”
 He quietly describes the three 12–16-week drives he did back in the early 1940s from south of what is now Old Halls Creek to Wiluna, two of them with legendary drover Wally Dowling.
-“We’d push the cattle along.
+"We'd push the cattle along."

+The cattle would drag their bums on the steep dunes – they’d stagger up and we’d cover 10–12 miles [16–19 kilometres] a day.”
 Most of the 31 mobs of cattle that were taken down through the desert up to 1959 were mustered on Billiluna and Sturt Creek stations, out of Halls Creek.

-Getting water up from the wells was hard work and the drovers would use a camel to ‘whip’ the water up in a 12-gallon (50L) canvas bucket – the often-seen steel buckets at each well weren’t favoured by the stockman.
+Getting water up from the wells was hard work and the drovers would use a camel to ‘whip’ the water up in a 12 gallon (50 litre) canvas bucket – the often-seen steel buckets at each well weren’t favoured by the stockman.

 "You couldn’t hold the cattle back from the wells," Kevin says.
 "They'd rush to get to the water especially after three or four days.
 They wouldn't go anywhere though and you’d just have to get the water up and into the troughs."